Home Page Lineage Location Pictures Books/Videos Web Site Map Intermediate Student's Page |

 Former Advisor: The late Wu Ta-yeh (1907-1994) taught taijiquan in Palo Alto (starting in 1973) for over twenty years and developed a program designed to pass on all his knowledge of the traditional Yang style taijiquan advanced techniques to the next generation.
 Translations/Abstracts by Wu Ta-Yeh and Wu Teng Shu-Hsien

-Head Instructors: Robert Brown, Michael
+Senior Instructors: Robert Brown and Michael

 Chan

-Senior Instructors: James Bilanski
+Instructors: James Bilanski and Chao-Hsin

-Class Location: Palo Alto is located in the South Bay and Mid-Peninsula of the San Francisco Bay Area (we are centrally located a few miles away from Stanford University and Moffett Field/NASA).
+Palo Alto is located in the South Bay and Mid-Peninsula of the San Francisco Bay Area (we are centrally located a few miles away from Stanford University and Moffett Field/NASA).
 The surrounding cities are Redwood City, Atherton, Portola Valley, La Honda, Belmont, San Mateo, San Carlos, Menlo Park, Los Altos, Mountain View, Sunnyvale, Cupertino, Los Gatos, Santa Clara, San Jose, Milpitas, Newark, Union City, Hayward, and Fremont.

 |